 C++20 Coroutine Basics

-In the previous article, we saw how coroutines make asynchronous code look like synchronous code—a linear flow, no nesting, no callback pyramid.
+In the previous article, we saw how coroutines make asynchronous code look synchronous—linear flow, no nesting, and no callback pyramids.
 That article focused on "why we need coroutines" and "what coroutines look like."
-We only showed the end result but didn't explain what actually happens behind the scenes.
-In this article, we will tear coroutines apart from the inside out: what transformation does the compiler apply to a coroutine function?
+We showed the final result but didn't explain what actually happens behind the scenes.
+In this article, we will dissect coroutines inside and out: What transformation does the compiler perform on a coroutine function?
 What is stored in the coroutine frame?
 How does coroutine_handle manage the coroutine's lifecycle?
-The answers to these questions form the foundation for understanding C++20 coroutines.
+The answers to these questions form the foundation of understanding C++20 coroutines.

-Let's start with an honest truth: the C++20 coroutine learning curve is quite steep.
-It is not a feature where you "learn co_await and you're good to go"—you need to understand how promise_type, coroutine_handle, awaitable, and awaiter work together to write correct coroutine code.
+To be honest: the learning curve for C++20 coroutines is quite steep.
+It is not a feature you can "learn and use immediately"—you need to understand how promise_type, coroutine_handle, awaitable, and awaiter work together to write correct coroutine code.
 The good news is that the relationships between these concepts are fixed.
-Once you understand this model, all coroutine code is just a variation of the same pattern.
-Our goal in this article is to explain this model thoroughly.
+Once you understand this model, all coroutine code is a variation of the same pattern.
+Our goal here is to explain this model thoroughly.

 Environment

-All code in this article compiles on GCC 12+, Clang 15+, and MSVC 19.34+.
-All three compilers provide complete C++20 coroutine support.
-There are no special platform dependencies—it runs on Linux, macOS, and Windows, as we only use the pure standard library.
-In terms of compiler flags, -std=c++20 is required.
-Versions prior to GCC 12 might need an additional -fcoroutines flag, but GCC 12+ has it enabled by default.
-One thing to note upfront: this article makes extensive use of the <coroutine> header, which is the library support portion of C++20 coroutines, providing infrastructure like std::coroutine_handle, std::suspend_always, and std::suspend_never.
+All code in this article compiles successfully on GCC 12+, Clang 15+, and MSVC 19.34+.
+These three compilers provide complete C++20 coroutine support.
+There are no special platform dependencies; Linux, macOS, and Windows all work—we only use the pure standard library.
+Regarding compiler flags, -std=c++20 is mandatory.
+Versions of GCC prior to GCC 12 might require an additional -fcoroutines flag, but GCC 12+ has it enabled by default.
+One note upfront: this article makes extensive use of the <coroutine> header, which is the library support part of C++20 coroutines, providing infrastructure like coroutine_handle, suspend_always, and suspend_never.

 Three Keywords: co_await, co_yield, co_return

 C++20 introduces three keywords for coroutines.
-Each has its own role, but they share one common effect: the moment any of these three keywords appears inside a function body, the compiler treats that function as a coroutine.
+Each has its specific role, but they share a common effect: if any of these three keywords appears in a function body, the compiler treats that function as a coroutine.
 No extra declarations, attributes, or modifiers are needed—the keywords themselves are the signal.

-co_await is the most core one.
-It appears where you need to "wait a moment"—suspending the current coroutine, yielding execution, and resuming once some asynchronous operation completes.
-The semantics of co_await are: treat the expression after co_await as an awaitable, use it to determine whether suspension is needed, how to suspend, and what value to return upon resumption.
-Let's look at the simplest example:
+co_await is the most central one.
+It appears where you need to "wait"—suspending the current coroutine, yielding execution, and resuming when an asynchronous operation completes.
+The semantics of co_await are: treat the expression following it as an awaitable, use it to determine whether suspension is needed, how to suspend, and what value to return upon resumption.
+Let's look at a simplest example:

 #include <coroutine>